Sponsorship Outreach

 Earth Rangers

-In 2021 with the support of WCSIC, Earth Rangers brought their exciting School Assembly Program to BC communities.
-The Earth Rangers School Assembly is an on-going program that provides exciting and interactive presentation complete with live animals, games and trivia, captivating video content, and two enthusiastic presenters who explain complex environmental issues in a way kids can understand.
+Starting in 2021 with the support of WCSIC, Earth Rangers brought their exciting School Assembly Program to BC communities.
+The Earth Rangers School Assembly is an on-going program that provides exciting and interactive presentation complete with live animals, games and trivia, captivating video content, and enthusiastic presenters who explain complex environmental issues in a way kids can understand.
 They not only teach kids about the environmental issues our planet is facing — they empower them to take action.
 The assembly inspires students by highlighting the real-life work conservationists are doing, showing them how they too can take action for a cause they care about.
 Earth Rangers get kids excited about helping the environment and feeling confident that they can create real change.

 The WCSIC continues to support this program that delivers to several communities throughout BC.